magento/merchdocs/.github/CONTRIBUTING.md

 Share your knowledge with the community by contributing to Magento Documentation!
 You can contribute by creating an issue or pull request (PR) on our [MerchDocs](https://github.com/magento/merchdocs) GitHub repository.

 We welcome all types of contributions; from minor typo fixes to new topics.

+You must review and sign the Adobe Contributor License Agreement (CLA) if this is your first time contributing.
+You only need to sign the CLA once.

 Magento Documentation staff members and Community Maintainers review issues and pull requests on a regular basis.
 We do our best to address all issues as soon as possible, but working through the backlog takes time.
 We appreciate your patience.